MaryMuriuki/alx-system_engineering-devops/0x02-shell_redirections/README.md

     You are not allowed to use basename, grep, egrep, fgrep or rgrep

 24. Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+ 25. Create a script that decodes acrostics that use the first letter of each line.